preciofishbone/OmniaDocsG2/pages/edit-permissions/index.rst

 + **Editor**: Can create, delete and move pages and nodes, can use both Design mode and Write mode and can edit permissions here.
 + **Author**: Can create pages and can use Write mode.

-**Note!** Page Selection administrators and Publishing App administrators are always permitted to edit pages (Eitor permissions) but it's not set up automatically, so these administrator must open the permissions as described here, and add themselves to the list.
+**Note!** Page Collection administrators and Publishing App administrators are always permitted to edit pages (Eitor permissions) but it's not set up automatically, so these administrators must open the permissions as described here, and add themselves to the list, if the should work with pages.

 Editor permissions must be set but not necessarily Author permissions.
-It's up to the specific implementation to decide.
+It's up to the specific Omnia implementation to decide.

 5. To add an Editor or an Author, just open the list en select the user.